-Most case studies read like a pitch deck someone slapped a customer logo on — “increased efficiency by 40%” with no baseline, no alternatives evaluated, no mention of the rollout that actually took 6 weeks not 2.
+Most case studies read like a pitch deck with a customer logo slapped on top: “increased efficiency by 40%” with no baseline, no alternatives evaluated, no mention of the rollout that actually took 6 weeks not 2.
 Skeptical buyers skim that, find no decision moment they recognize from their own pipeline, and bounce.
-These prompts force concrete structure: real customer quotes (not paraphrased into corporate voice), the trigger event, the tools they almost picked instead, the one number that broke the tie, and one honest line about what they’d still do differently.
-Pair with the brand story prompts for the founder-side voice that matches.
+The fix is structure, not adjectives.
+These 12 prompts force the parts buyers actually read: real customer quotes (not paraphrased into corporate voice), the trigger event, the tools they almost picked instead, the one number that broke the tie, and one honest line about what they’d still do differently.

 Best for